 The dangers of coke withdrawals can become medically significant in some cases.
 Since the central nervous system grows increasingly reliant on coke to release dopamine, suddenly abstaining from use can send the system into shock and create potentially deadly complications.

-For some heavy users or those that have used for a long time, going through coke withdrawal is not something that should be attempted without medical supervision.
-The psychological and physical symptoms that may be experienced may pose risks to otherwise healthy individuals.
+For some heavy users or those that have used it for a long time, going through coke withdrawal is not something that should be attempted without medical supervision.
+In addition, the psychological and physical symptoms that may be experienced may pose risks to otherwise healthy individuals.

 Factors That Will Influence Withdrawal Severity

-While the complete acute withdrawal process for coke can be completed in about two weeks in most cases, many factors can have a potential effect on the withdrawal process.
-The physical symptoms are going to be the first to appear and also the first to fade away, with some of the psychological symptoms lasting for months, or even years into a successful recovery.
+While the complete acute withdrawal process for coke can be completed in about two weeks in most cases, many factors can potentially affect the withdrawal process.
+The physical symptoms will be the first to appear and fade away, with some psychological symptoms lasting for months or even years into a successful recovery.

-- Duration Of Addiction – Everybody is different but generally speaking, those that have shorter addiction durations will experience a comparatively easier withdrawal process.
-Those that have battled their addiction for years will likely find recovery to be an intense challenge.
+- Duration Of Addiction – Everybody is different, but generally speaking, those with shorter addiction durations experience a comparatively easier withdrawal process.
+On the other hand, those who have battled their addiction for years will likely find recovery an intense challenge.

-- Dosage Habits – If an individual has had a habit of using large amounts of coke when they used it, they can expect a much more difficult withdrawal experience due to the far stronger chemical dependency they had built.
-Users of smaller amounts, or infrequent users, will often find withdrawals to be quite manageable.
+- Dosage Habits – If an individual has a habit of using large amounts of coke when they use it, they can expect a much more difficult withdrawal experience due to the far stronger chemical dependency they had built.
+Conversely, users of smaller amounts, or infrequent users, will often find withdrawals quite manageable.

 - Polysubstance Abuse Disorder – Being diagnosed with polysubstance abuse disorder will complicate the recovery.
-Polysubstance abuse disorder is abusing 2 or more drugs at the same time, and the additive symptoms will frequently make withdrawals much more difficult, painful, and even traumatic.
+Polysubstance abuse disorder is abusing two or more drugs simultaneously, and the additive symptoms will frequently make withdrawals much more difficult, painful, and even traumatic.

 - Co-Occurring Medical Conditions – If the individual attempting recovery is living with medical conditions, illnesses, or other factors that reduce their overall health, they are likely to experience a very difficult withdrawal process.
-This does not have to be a physical condition either, dealing with bipolar disorder, depression, anxiety, neuropathy, or any other similar condition can hinder recovery.
+This does not have to be a physical condition either.
+Dealing with bipolar disorder, depression, anxiety, neuropathy, or other similar conditions can hinder recovery.

 - Triggers – Discovering what drives a user to use is crucial in recovery.
 Individuals that determine what their triggers are that cause them to use are far more likely to be able to stick with recovery by coping with future challenges.

-When it comes to getting clean, the first and most important step is making the decision to seek treatment for your addiction.
-Treatment for cocaine addiction starts with detox, which can be an uncomfortable process.
-Pairing detox with therapy in a rehabilitation program increases the chances of a successful recovery.
+When it comes to getting clean, the first and most important step is deciding to seek treatment for your addiction.
+For example, treatment for cocaine addiction starts with detox, which can be uncomfortable.
+However, pairing detox with therapy in a rehabilitation program increases the chances of a successful recovery.